gérer-son-stress-au-travail

 Stress at work: how to recognize and manage it.

-Stress at work: symptoms that should alert you
+Stress at work: symptoms that should alert you.

 What is stress?

-Its different symptoms
+Its various symptoms

 • Digestive disorders: stomach ache, nausea ;